sreejithag/wireguard_vpn_server_setup_script/README.md

 <img src="https://raw.githubusercontent.com/sreejithag/wireguard_vpn_server_setup_script/main/assets/wireguard.png" > <br/>

-Script can be used to install and configure wiregurad VPN server in an Ubuntu cloud VM.
+The script can be used to install and configure wiregurad VPN server in an Ubuntu cloud VM.

 ## Requirements